 Thank you, IT

-Mind you, a few of them like data capture and analysis and building website experiences at least allude to IT skills.
+Mind you, a few of them like data capture and analysis and building website experiences at least allude to IT.
 You’d struggle to get far in those areas without IT skills.

 To be fair, we didn’t forget them completely.
-We whinged about IT in our articles on barriers to e-Commerce and D2C challenges.
-But that was more about a specific type of senior IT person who often gets in the way of your e-Commerce plans.
+We whinged about IT in our barriers to e-Commerce and D2C challenges articles.
+But that was more about a specific type of IT leader and their knack of disrupting your e-Commerce plans.

 Most IT people aren’t like that.
 They’re usually helpful and have skills you need.
 It’s those types of IT skills that are required for e-Commerce which we cover here.